CartoDB/pecan/CONTRIBUTING.md

 In lieu of a formal style guide adhere to the existing style as much as possible.

+## Development
+- Create an issue outlining what you plan to do.
+- Create a branch that is named `xx-something-descriptive`, where xx is the issue number from previous step
+- When you're done create PR to merge back to master

 ## Testing
 Tests are written using [tape](https://github.com/substack/tape) and can be run by `npm test`.